The Great Patriotic War and the Negotiation of Soviet Inheritance Law

 Los Angeles, California

 Cowley, Marcie, "The Great Patriotic War and the Negotiation of Soviet Inheritance Law" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 49.
+49.

 This document is currently not available here.